-In the Council as a whole, those churches with the highest number of churchgoers may send a bishop, a priest or deacon and a lay representative to the ACC; churches in the middle category by number of churchgoers send a priest or deacon and a lay person, and the smaller churches send one representative, preferably a lay person.
-But it does not follow that the larger churches are over-represented on the Standing Committee – several members of the present Standing Committee were elected by the plenary Council from the representatives of the smallest churches, and the Chair is from a Province in the middle-sized category.
+In the Council as a whole, those churches with the highest number of churchgoers may send a bishop, a priest or deacon and a lay representative to the ACC; churches in the middle and smaller category by number of churchgoers send a priest or deacon and a lay person.
+But it does not follow that the larger churches are over-represented on the Standing Committee – several members of the present Standing Committee were elected by the plenary Council from the representatives of the smaller churches, and the Chair is from a Province in the middle-sized and smaller category.

 Q. What kinds of things are regularly on the agenda of the Standing Committee?

 There are always reports on the work of Anglican Communion Networks and Commissions, departments and project groups, and from officers based at the Anglican Communion Office (ACO), the secretariat that carries out the requests of the Instruments of Communion.
 These cover topics such as Unity, Faith and Order, the use of the Bible in the Church, and Mission.

 Q. How does the Anglican Communion Office staff relate to the Committee?